junxit/us-congress-bills-115/metadata.md

 - 2017-03-02 — Introduced in Senate
 - 2017-03-02 — Read twice and referred to the Committee on Environment and Public Works.
+- 2017-03-08 — Committee on Environment and Public Works.
+Hearings held.
+Hearings printed: S.Hrg.
+115-52.
+- 2017-03-22 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2017-05-25 — An errata sheet on written report number No. 115-86 was printed.
+- 2017-05-25 — Committee on Environment and Public Works.
+Reported by Senator Barrasso with an amendment in the nature of a substitute.
+With written report No. 115-86.
+Additional views filed.
+- 2017-05-25 — Committee on Environment and Public Works.
+Reported by Senator Barrasso with an amendment in the nature of a substitute.
+With written report No. 115-86.
+Additional views filed.
+- 2017-05-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 108.